-It is equipped with 1 – 12″ Peavey custom voiced speaker in a sturdy wooden enclosure with black hardware and tolex.
+It comes with one 12″ Peavey custom-voiced speaker.
+All in a sturdy wooden enclosure with black hardware and tolex.
 The controls are on the top for easier access when adjustments are to be made to your sound.

 The headphone out jack is also on the front panel to make it easy to use when silent playing is required.
-On the rear is a control jack to allow for control of the Sanpera foot switch (sold separately) as well as the power switch and power cord receptacle.
+On the rear is a control jack to allow for the Sanpera foot switch (sold separately).
+Also, the power switch and power cord receptacle.

-The amplifier is well-made and pretty rugged with a nice black grill cloth and sleek look!
+The amplifier is well-made and pretty rugged, with a nice black grill cloth and a sleek look!

-The Vypyr X2 is a single channel amplifier that is designed to share the controls via the many amp models and effects.
+The Vypyr X2 is a single-channel amplifier.
+It’s designed to share the controls via the many amp models and effects.

 Each LED around the controls will change based on the setting recalled from each of the amp models.
-The amplifier is capable of being used with electric guitars, bass guitars and acoustic guitars.
+The amplifier can be used with electric guitars, bass guitars, and acoustic guitars.

-The amplifier has a few rotary encoders that control your settings for stomp boxes, EQ or effects.
-Each LED changes color to show you what setting you are using, so a bit of a learning curve exists here to get use to the many options.
+The amplifier has a few rotary encoders that control your settings for stomp boxes, EQ, or effects.
+Each LED changes color to show you what setting you are using.
+A bit of a learning curve exists here to get used to the many options.

-But it is very easy to get use to with the manual at your side.
+But it’s very easy to get used to with the manual at your side.
 One of the encoders is the amp model selector, which lets you choose from 36 different models!

-A lot of the models are great amps Peavey has made throughout the years like the 6505 and some classic lower gain versions plus bass amps.
+A lot of the models are great amps Peavey has made throughout the years.
+Amps like the 6505 and some classic lower gain versions.